-Data from MTN Irancell show 45,533mn subscribers at the end of Q314, up 9.8% year-on-year (y-o-y).
-According to its half year results, Irancell holds second place in Iran's mobile market with a share of 41.8%.
+MTN Irancell publishes data most frequently.
+Data from MTN Irancell show 43,940mn subscribers at the end of Q414, up 6.2% year-on-year (y-o-y).
+According to its half-year results, Irancell holds second place in Iran's mobile market with a share of 41.8%.
+The company is successfully increasing its subscriber base in Iran, having added 2.56mn new customers in 2014.
+This was due to targeted product offerings; successful subscriber acquisition campaigns and churn management, according to Irancell.
+Over the last three years Irancell has added a total of 9.23mn new customers.
+BMI believes that Irancell's data is a good proxy for the Iranian mobile market performance.

 New figures from MCI leads us to believe that it had over 60mn mobile subscribers at the end of September, for a market share of 56.8%, while RighTel stays stagnant at 1.3% as it loses its 3G exclusivity.
-MTN had taken advantage of having launched 3G and 4G services in the market, as incumbent still awaits authorisation to do so despits its plans to migrate customers onto more advanced networks.
+MTN had taken advantage of having launched 3G and 4G services in the market, as the incumbent still awaits authorisation to do so despite its plans to migrate customers onto more advanced networks.